-This article is meant to address certain questions regarding 5.7X28, especially since the SHOT Show 2020 saw the announcement of several new firearms chambered in this eclectic round — like the above-pictured pistol.
+This article is meant to address certain questions regarding 5.7X28, especially since the SHOT Show of recent years have seen a resurgence in the announcement of several new firearms chambered in this eclectic round — like the above-pictured pistol.

-Answer: Sometimes.
-Depending on the barrel length of the gun being used and in accordance with specific types of 5.7X28 ammo, some of them can be armor piercing rounds, but it’s usually only going to go through soft body armor, not metal plates.
+Sometimes.
+Depending on the barrel length of the gun being used and in accordance with specific types of 5.7X28 ammo, some of them can be armor-piercing rounds, but it’s usually only going to go through soft body armor, not metal plates.